Extreme ultraviolet lithography: Phase shift masks

 A commonly touted advantage of EUV has been the relative ease of lithography, as indicated by the ratio of feature size to the wavelength multiplied by the numerical aperture, also known as the k1 ratio.
 An 18 nm metal linewidth has a k1 of 0.44 for 13.5 nm wavelength, 0.33 NA, for example.
 For the k1 approaching 0.5, some weak resolution enhancement including attenuated phase shift masks has been used as essential to production with the ArF laser wavelength (193 nm), whereas this resolution enhancement is not available for EUV.
 In particular, 3D mask effects including scattering at the absorber edges distort the desired phase profile.
 Also, the phase profile is effectively derived from the plane wave spectrum reflected from the multilayer through the absorber rather than the incident plane wave.
 Without absorbers, near-field distortion also occurs at an etched multilayer sidewall due to the oblique incidence illumination; some light traverses only a limited number of bilayers near the sidewall.
 Additionally, the different polarizations (TE and TM) have different phase shifts.
+Fundamentally, a chromeless phase shift mask enables pitch splitting by suppression of the zeroth diffracted order on the mask, but fabricating a high quality phase shift mask for EUV is certainly not a trivial task.
+One possible way to achieve this is through spatial filtering at the Fourier plane of the mask pattern.
+At Lawrence Berkeley National Lab, the light of the zeroth order is a centrally obscured system, and the +/-1 diffracted orders will be captured by the clear aperture, providing a functional equivalent to the chromeless phase shift mask while using a conventional binary amplitude mask.

 EUV photoresist exposure: the role of electrons

 EUV light generates photoelectrons upon absorption by matter.
 These photoelectrons in turn generate secondary electrons, which slow down before engaging in chemical reactions.
 At sufficient doses 40 eV electrons are known to penetrate 180 nm thick resist leading to development.
 At a dose of 160 μC/cm2, corresponding to 15 mJ/cm2 EUV dose assuming one electron/photon, 30 eV electrons removed 7 nm of PMMA resist after standard development.
 For a higher 30 eV dose of 380 μC/cm2, equivalent to 36 mJ/cm2 at one electron/photon, 10.4 nm of PMMA resist are removed.
 These indicate the distances the electrons can travel in resist, regardless of direction.

-In the most recent measurement of the significant impact of secondary electrons on resolution, it was found that 93 eV photoelectrons (from a gold underlayer) had a 1/e attenuation length of 28 nm in resist.
-The electron number attenuation was measured from the fraction of electrons captured in an electrical current from the resist.
-This indicates 37% of the released electrons still migrate beyond 28 nm from the exposure release point.

-The more highly absorbing resist removes more light in the top of the resist, leaving less for the bottom of the resist.
-The larger absorption leads to larger, more significant differences between the absorbed doses at the top and the bottom of the resist.

-In other words, the less absorbing the resist, the more vertically uniform the absorption.
-Conventionally, photoresists are made as transparent as possible to strive for this vertical uniformity, which enables straighter resist profiles.
-On the other hand, for EUV, this conflicts with the goal of increasing absorption for more sensitivity at current EUV power levels.
-Shot noise is another concern, to be explained further below.